alesaccoia/VoiceStreamAI/README.md

 - **Python Server**: Manages WebSocket connections, processes audio streams, and handles voice activity detection and transcription.
 - **WebSockets**: Used for real-time communication between the server and client.
 - **Voice Activity Detection**: Detects voice activity in the audio stream to optimize processing.
-- **Speech-to-Text**: Utilizes OpenAI's Whisper model (openai/whisper-large-v3) for accurate transcription.
+- **Speech-to-Text**: Utilizes OpenAI's Whisper model (openai/whisper-large-v3) for accurate transcription

 ## Technical Overview